eXsio/nestedj/README.md

    - **No ID/PK class enforced** - no hardwired requirements for any particular ID/Primary Key class
    - **Fully customizable** - you can repimplement the parts you need and leave the rest intact
    - **Fully tested** - integration tests created for all possible tree operations
-   - **Minimal number of Project dependencies** - only Guava and (JPA API or Spring JDBC) - depending on which implementation you want to use
+   - **Minimal number of Project dependencies** - only JPA API or Spring JDBC - depending on which implementation you want to use
    - **Multiple Implementations** - choose between JPA, JDBC or in-memory storage

 ## Storage implementations